photon-schiesser/Vulkan-Compute-raii-example/README.md

 ## Additional changes
 The first thing I had to do was to set up a build system.
 I chose cmake and figured out how to add the Vulkan SDK library.

 After converting the example to C++, I wanted to understand what the shader code was doing.
 I actually decompiled the SPIR-V code in the makeSpirvCode.h file to GLSL.
-This helped me understand how certain parts of the C++ code was mirroring the shader code (like the buffer descriptors).
+This helped me understand how certain parts of the C++ code were mirroring the shader code (like the buffer descriptors).

 I wanted to change the shader code, so I added the capability to compile the compute shader to the cmake file.